DavidSchirduan/DavidSchirduan.github.io/_posts/2021-11-03-JalopyItchGdocs.md

 The result is clean and useful.
 It also preserves all the nice hyperlinks!
 But I wish there was an option to export a simple HTML version instead of having to clean it all myself every time.
 Whatever.

+## MORE QnA w/ kahlis72

+**kahlis72: If you were to support HTML export again, would you do it differently?**

+So the process I outlined in my post is what I go through EVERY time I release a new version of the HTML book.
+It takes me about 20 minutes, which isn't bad at all.

+I wish Gdocs handled it better, but I'm happy with my process and with the result.
+When the book is finalized, I might attempt a more snazzy HTML version of the book...but it's supposed to be clean and accessible anyway.

+**kahlis72: Was it difficult to track all the hyperlinks and navigation features?**

+Yes.
+Now that I know what I'm doing I can add that stuff in as I go.
+But I probably spent a good 4-5 hours JUST adding bookmarks, links, etc. It was well worth the result.
+And Gdocs has a really nice search features that lets you easily find the bookmark you want to add.

+Also since the hyperlinks are preserved in the HTML export, it's doubly worth the effort.
+If they couldn't easily be ported to HTML, I might not have bothered at all.

+**kahlis72: Would you move to Affinity/Indesign for the print product?**

+Definitely!
+This current PDF would look like GARBAGE in print.
+And all the hyperlinks would be useless.

+If we fund enough, the plan is to completely re-do the layout for a print release, and keep them seperate.
+The print will have multiple columns, more art, tables, nice spreads, etc. But the PDF will always be the clean, simple, hyperlinked monster you know and love today.

+*This plan, like all Itchfunding ideas, is subject to change at any time.*

+Thanks for asking such great questions and giving me an excuse to ramble more!
+I hope you found it useful.
+I'm down for any followup questions you have as well!
 ## Not Google Docs

 Sadly, I didn’t make EVERYTHING using Google Docs.
 All the images and marketing cards were made with Affinity Photo, and the character sheets were made with Affinity Publisher.